Updated on 22/12/2022

-In Italy, according to the most recent survey conducted by Lifegate in collaboration with the research institute Eumetra in 2018, 74% of Italians believe that sustainability is one of the most important issues and influential on their daily choices.
+In Italy, according to the most recent survey conducted by Lifegate in collaboration with the research institute Eumetra, 74% of Italians believe that sustainability is one of the most important issues and influential on their daily choices.
 The percentage increase compared to to the same data in the previous year is +15%.
 And, 90% of British consumers consider efficiency and sustainability to be fundamental to their energy choices (according to a survey by Enervee).

 2. Internet of Things, Big Data and Artificial Intelligence